 A power of attorney provides the authorization for another person to act as your agent or attorney.
 The agent is attorney in fact and his or her power is revoked upon the death of the principal.

 A power of attorney should be part of everyone’s overall estate plan.
 Without proper documentation in place, your family may be forced to initiate expensive and time-consuming guardianship proceedings in a moment of family crisis.
-Our estate planning attorneys assists clients in establishing a durable power of attorney or a health care power of attorney:
+Our estate planning attorneys assist clients in establishing a durable power of attorney or a health care power of attorney:

 - A durable power of attorney authorizes an individual of your choosing to make financial or personal decisions on your behalf.
 This could include paying your bills and managing other aspects of your finances to handling personal matters on your behalf.

 - A health care power of attorney names and authorizes an individual to make all health care treatment decisions, including when and if death-delaying procedures should be employed when you are incapacitated and unable to make those decisions for yourself.
 However, while an Advance Health Care Directive only addresses end-of-life medical treatment issues, a health care power of attorney addresses a broader spectrum of issues.
-If, in the future, a medical provider believes that you are mentally incompetent to manage your own health care, the individual you named as your health care power of attorney will manage your health care affairs — from making medical appointments to making important medical decisions based upon your doctor’s advice.
+If in the future, a medical provider believes that you are mentally incompetent to manage your own health care, the individual you named as your health care power of attorney will manage your health care affairs — from making medical appointments to making important medical decisions based upon your doctor’s advice.

 Disputes over someone’s power of attorney can arise.
 These cases involve issues such as duress, fraud, breach of fiduciary responsibility, and other concerns.
 Our estate planning and probate lawyers are available to provide skilled legal representation in these disputes in Tulsa county and the surrounding area.